Q69K/stackstate-docs/use/perspectives/topology-perspective.md

 ![Filtering\(list\)](../../.gitbook/assets/basic_filtering_list.png)

+### Using advanced filtering

+You can use the built in [StackState Query Language \(STQL\)](/reference/stql-reference/) to write advanced topology filters that zoom in on a specific area of your topology or highlight problem components and identify their root cause.

+To search the topology using an STQL query, click **Advanced** at the top of the filter panel.
+For details on how to write your own queries, see the [STQL reference](/reference/stql-reference/).

 ## Interactive navigation

 It is also possible to interactively navigate the topology.
 Right-click on a component to bring up the component navigation menu: